-In the winter of 1996, discussions about forming a West Portland area Waldorf School began to take place among a small group of parents.
+In the winter of 1996, discussions about forming a West Portland-area Waldorf School began to take place among a small group of parents.
 As winter turned to spring, the decision was made to begin in the fall with one small kindergarten.
-Robert Adams became the first teacher of Cedarwood School, welcoming four children and their families in October of 1997.
-Robert Adams recalls, “In naming the school, the council reflected on various ideas, and we were talking about cedar trees, if left undisturbed, they will take over the whole forest.
+Robert Adams became the first teacher of Cedarwood School, welcoming four children and their families in October 1997.
+Adams recalls: “In naming the school, the council reflected on various ideas, and we were talking about cedar trees, if left undisturbed, they will take over the whole forest.
 We felt this was a powerful statement and after three days of deliberation, took the name Cedarwood School.”
-The school found a site in the basement of a church on SW Taylor’s Ferry Road and the kindergarten had a home.
+The school found a site in the basement of a church on Southwest Taylors Ferry Road, and the kindergarten had a home.
 The seeds of the school were truly planted and Cedarwood began to grow.

-In February of that first year, the KinderMorning pre-kindergarten began and by the fall of the following year, September 1998, Cedarwood School had two pre-kindergarten classes, a full kindergarten class and a first grade class.
-By the fall of 1999, the school had outgrown the available rooms in the church, so Cedarwood acquired a guest house in a home next to the church and moved its pre-kindergarten programs to “the cottage”, making room in the church for Grade 1 and 2.
+In February of that first year, the KinderMorning pre-kindergarten began, and by the fall of the following year, September 1998, Cedarwood School had two pre-kindergarten classes, a full kindergarten class and a first-grade class.
+By the fall of 1999, the school had outgrown the available rooms in the church, so Cedarwood acquired a guest house in a home next to the church and moved its pre-kindergarten programs to “the cottage,” making room in the church for Grades 1 and 2.

-As enrollment grew and the lease on the Taylor’s Ferry site expired, a search began for a permanent location.
+As enrollment grew and the lease on the Taylors Ferry site expired, a search began for a permanent location.
 In the summer of 2000, Cedarwood School found and purchased its new home, the historic Neighborhood House at Lair Hill Park.
-The community moved the school into the building two weeks before school began, in September of 2000, with an additional kindergarten bringing the number of kindergarten classes to three.
-The grades had grown to Grade 4 and the community was thriving.
+The community moved the school into the building two weeks before school began, in September 2000, with an additional kindergarten bringing the number of kindergarten classes to three.
+The school had grown to Grade 4 and the community was thriving.